marthacj/HP_Sus_Sys_3/README.md

 If you encounter CUDA-related errors, ensure your NVIDIA drivers are up to date.
 This machine uses CUDA 11.8.0

 If you have issues with imports (e.g. with sentence-transformers, numpy, or pandas in particular), you may be required to uninstall sentence-transformers, uninstall numpy, and then reinstall numpy with pip install numpy==1.26.4.
 Ensure you have all the dependencies required for sentence-transformers with pip show sentence-transformers.
+Use python3 app/main.py if "python app/main.py" not working.

 Due to GPU memory requirements, this application has not be tested on another OS, but did run successfully on Docker using Linux distribution with Ubuntu22.04.